Mercury sulfide: Uses

-When α-HgS is used as a red pigment, it is known as vermilion.
-The tendency of vermilion to darken has been ascribed to conversion from red α-HgS to black β-HgS.
+When α-HgS is used as a red pigment, it is known as cinnabar.
+The tendency of cinnabar to darken has been ascribed to conversion from red α-HgS to black β-HgS.
 However β-HgS was not detected at excavations in Pompeii, where originally red walls darkened, and was attributed to the formation of Hg-Cl compounds (e.g., corderoite, calomel, and terlinguaite) and calcium sulfate, gypsum.

 As the mercury cell as used in the chlor-alkali industry (Castner–Kellner process) is being phased out over concerns over mercury emissions, the metallic mercury from these setups is converted into mercury sulfide for underground storage.